hillkm/BlueRing/README.md

 Once pytoxcore is installed, running BlueRingClient.py will begin an instance of the client, with a new ToxID.
 The ToxID of the client (necessary to send a friend request) will be shown in an output message.

-An in-depth discussion around the protocol, how it works, and what is happening behind the scenes, the final report can be found in pdf form inside the repo.
+An in-depth discussion around the protocol, how it works, and what is happening behind the scenes, can be found in pdf form as final proj report inside the repo.